sovrynn/ecdo/2-LOCATION-MAPPING/asia/korea/README.md

 ## Water flow

-The way I see it, Korea's geography is not great for bypassing the water flow.
-It has two water chokepoints - areas where the bay forms a concave shape, forcing the water to flow up over the land.
+The way I see it, Korea's geography is pretty much as bad as it gets for bypassing the water flow.
+Its east coast essentially forms a huge chokepoint, which will force the surge coming over from Japan to flow up over the land.
+I predict the water will flow over Korea starting at these two areas:

 ![chokepoints](img/chokepoints.png "chokepoints")

 If I had to guess, most of Korea will be inundated, with only a few areas at the highest elevations safe.
-These areas will almost certainly be inundated:
+This is how I'm visualizing the flow, with the circled areas entirely inundated:

 ![chokepoints](img/chokepoints2.png "chokepoints")